Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 The 2013 Mustang?
 It’s the Switzerland of this generation – neutral territory.

-They jazzed up the looks too:
+They improved the appearance too:

 - New front fascia with a bigger grille